La Couperderie, St Peter Port, Guernsey, Channel Islands

 The parish rooms, formerly the secondary school, is a handsome late-nineteenth or early-twentieth century stone building in Arts and Crafts style.
 The primary school is a modern building.
 A parish office was built in 1990, and is attached to the rear of the presbytery.

-The church is protected under the Ancient Monuments and Protected Buildings (Guernsey) Law (1962).
-In Guernsey there is a single grade of listing for all scheduled protected buildings.
+The church and presbytery are protected under the Ancient Monuments and Protected Buildings (Guernsey) Law (1962).
+In Guernsey there are no separate grades for protected buildings.

 Original Date: 1851